Understanding Black Horse Finance Claims: Who Can Claim and How It Works

 The FOS analyses your complaint to determine if Black Horse Finances behaved without fairness.
 The FOS conducts an impartial evaluation using this standard protocol:

 The FOS will first validate that your complaint fits the standards for an inquiry.
-They will check whether you have followed the proper route by first registering a complaint with Black Horse Finances and waiting the required eight weeks before escalating.
+They will check whether you have followed the proper route by first registering a complaint with Black Horse Finances before escalating.
 If you are qualified, they will proceed to the next stage.

 An Ombudsman investigator examines every piece of presented evidence from both sides.
 The Ombudsman investigator will review your loan agreement, complaint records, and the responses from Black Horse Finances.
 Additional information requests may be made by an Ombudsman investigator to each party to clarify specific aspects of the case.

-The investigator creates the decision after reviewing every accessible piece of data and evidence.
+The investigator decides after reviewing every accessible piece of data and evidence.
 The possible discerning outcomes include:

 • A ruling in your favour: The FOS would order Black Horse Finances to take corrective measures when they confirmed deceptive loan selling practices.
-Black Horse Finances must offer compensations to borrowers that involve either complete cash refunds, fair collateral loan adjustments, or fair compensation expenses for damages.
+Black Horse Finances must offer compensation to borrowers that involves either complete cash refunds, fair collateral loan adjustments, or fair compensation expenses for damages.

-• A suggestion for further negotiations: The FOS occasionally suggests to both entities that they pursue a settlement agreement instead of obtaining a final decision.
+• A suggestion for further negotiations: The FOS occasionally suggests to both entities that they pursue a settlement agreement instead of a final decision from them.

 If the FOS rules in your favour, you will receive details of the compensation you are entitled to.
 If you accept their decision, Black Horse Finances must comply with the ruling and provide the agreed compensation.
 However, if either party disagrees with the Ombudsman’s ruling, they may request a further review or challenge the decision.